cosmos/ibc/spec/ics-024-host-requirements/README.md

 `getConsensusState` MUST return the current consensus state for the consensus algorithm of the host chain.

-### Module system
+### Port system

-Host chains MUST implement a module system, where each module has a unique serializable identifier, which:
+Host chains MUST implement a port system, where different parts of the state machine (perhaps modules) can bind to uniquely named ports.

 - can be read by the IBC handler in an authenticated manner when the module calls the IBC handler, e.g. to send a packet
 - can be used by the IBC handler to look up a module, which it can then call into (e.g. to handle a received packet addressed to that module)